igjese/avalon/README.md

 ### Ship

-Ship consists of ShipSystems, which consist of Components:
+Ship consists of ShipSystems, which contain installed Components and StorageUnits:
 - **ShipSystem**: An umbrella term for a logical container for group of sub-systems, organized by ship's high-level functions.
 E.g., Navigation, Engineering, etc.
 - **SubSystem**: Collection of components that together provide single function within a ship's sytem.
 E.g. Atmosphere control subsystem within Life Support system.
 - **Component**: A specific piece of hardware within a ShipSystem that does the actual work.
 Consumes resources and produces resources or other Components.
 Assembled from Parts and other Components.